Adaptive Reuse

 Issue

 • The aftermath of the COVID-19 pandemic and resulting remote work trends have led to historically high vacancy rates and underutilization of commercial structures in many communities.
 Hybrid work patterns are now widely believed to have become a permanent feature of modern-day labor markets.
-As a result, many currently underutilized commercial structures will become stranded assets unless repurposed for economically viable uses.
+While Class A trophy buildings have remained market competitive, Class B and C commercial structures are likely to become stranded assets unless repurposed for economically viable uses.

-• Nationwide, both cities and suburbs are struggling with a severe lack of supply of housing, including for affordable housing.
-In many instances, underutilized structures in these communities are suitable for conversion to residential usage, and could become a part of a comprehensive approach to increasing housing supply.
+• At the same time communities are coping with the impact of underutilized commercial buildings, many are struggling with a severe lack of housing supply.
+In some instances, underutilized structures in these communities are suitable for conversion to residential usage and could become a part of a comprehensive approach to increasing housing supply.

 Key Points